jhclark/prunejuice/README.md

 This is Jon Clark's implementation of the FastOSCAR regularizer.
 It roughly uses the proximal gradient method described in Zhong & Kwok, but with AdaGrad instead of FISTA as the initial weight update strategy.

+The general idea is to combine a L1 regularizer (which encourages sparsity / zero weights) with a pairwise L_infinity regularizer (which encourages less degrees of freedom / less unique weight magnitudes).
+This is accomplished through a fairly efficient O(n * log n) proximal step (unlike other pairwise L_infinity regularizers, which tend to be solved with quadratic program solvers, which don't scale to much larger feature sets).

 The only dependency is the STL and C++11.

 This is a fairly rough crack at it right now.
 Currently, it just uses dense vectors to avoid additional dependencies.
 If you're working with very large feature sets (1M+ features), it should only be ~1 hour of work to ensparsen the vectors.